-Top 5 2nd Quarter Trades of HO - GuruFocus.com
+Top 5 2nd Quarter Trades of Ho - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were HORIZON FINANCIAL SERVICES, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Howard Capital Management Inc.’s top five trades of the quarter.

-The guru sold out of their 146,258-share investment in ARCA:GLDM.
-Previously, the stock had a 3.59% weight in the equity portfolio.
-Shares traded for an average price of $37.22 during the quarter.
+Howard Capital Management Inc. reduced their investment in ARCA:QLD by 176,181 shares.
+The trade had a 2.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $52.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, HORIZON FINANCIAL SERVICES, LLC bought 106,948 shares of ARCA:SPTS for a total holding of 266,376.
-The trade had a 2.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.48.
+During the quarter, Howard Capital Management Inc. bought 155,561 shares of ARCA:QQH for a total holding of 3,587,412.
+The trade had a 1.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.